mermaid/alfred-dark-mode-toggle/README.md

 [![Preview of the toggle workflow editor](assets/editor.png) Download Workflow](https://github.com/mermaid/mojave-darkmode-toggle/raw/master/Toggle%20Theme.alfredworkflow)

-The Applescript file is an apple script that can be run to toggle/set the theme for macOS Mojave.
+The AppleScript file can be run as a standalone script to toggle or set the Appearance of macOS.

-The alfred workflow just packs that script into an alfred workflow with some nice icons.